Alice Thornton's Books

 Alice Thornton continued to live at East Newton Hall in Ryedale until her own death in 1707 but, after her son's death, the property was owned by her son-in-law, Thomas Comber, who provided her with an annual pension on which to live, then his widow, her oldest daughter.

-In her will, Alice Thornton made bequests to improve her local church, Stonegrave Minster, which her estate could not afford; so, perhaps her most important gift was that of her own writings, which stayed in Comber family hands for hundreds of years before their eventual acquisition by the British Library and Durham Cathedral.
+In her will, Alice Thornton made bequests to improve her local church, Holy Trinity, Stonegrave, which her estate could not afford; so, perhaps her most important gift was that of her own writings, which stayed in Comber family hands for hundreds of years before their eventual acquisition by the British Library and Durham Cathedral.

 Citing this web page: